plone/volto/packages/registry/README.md

   };
   ```

-The configuration registry will have other keys already set by default which will compose the initial set of basic blocks used by the CMS.
-The CMS will populate the available blocks in the CMSUI properly to be used by the users.
+The configuration registry will have other keys already set by default, which will compose the initial set of basic blocks used by the CMS.
+Then the CMS will properly populate the available blocks in the user interface.

-The add-on is meant to extend the initial configuration, so from the default export function of our add-on we should provide the configuration of the new block:
+The add-on is meant to extend the initial configuration.
+From the default export function of our add-on, we should provide the configuration of the new block:

 ```ts
 export default function applyConfig(config: ConfigData) {